robelKura/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9-print_comb.c: is a C program that prints all possible combinations of single-digit numbers.

-10-print_comb2.c: is a C program that prints the numbers from 00 to 99.

 100-print_comb3.c: is a program that prints all possible different combinations of two digits.

 101-print_comb4.c: is a program that prints all possible different combinations of three digits.